 Among the many possibilities to enjoy the outdoors at the Provincial sports centre Puyenbroeck is also a 50m-long outdoor swimming pool.
 I haven’t tested it out yet, but this one looks the most promising for sport swimmers who like to do laps.
 Having said that, I would expect it to get crowded later in the day when the families arrive.
 Besides the large swimming pool, there is also a small splash pool for kids and a large meadow.

-If you don’t want to spend the whole day swimming, there are also open air tennis courts, golf, beach soccer playgrounds, a climbing wall, mountain bike routes and a kayak route.
+If you don’t want to spend the whole day swimming, there are also open air tennis courts, golf, beach soccer playgrounds, a climbing wall, mountain bike routes and walking paths.
 In short, if there’s a sport you’d like to try, you can probably do it at Puyenbroeck.

 6. Water parcours and windsurfing, Heusden

-Heusden lies just east of Gentbrugge – in fact, you could make a cycling trip of it – and this summer it brings an attractive event for outdoor water rats like me.
+Heusden lies just east of Gentbrugge – in fact, you could make a cycling trip of it – and this is probably the closest place to Ghent where you can do windsurfing on a lake.

 *With thanks to the Expats in Gent member Nils for sharing his experience with us!